Using a credit card for purchases is a great way to build a positive credit history, while potentially earning rewards on what you spend.

-Credit card promotions that offer low interest rates can be quite tempting, but unless you read the fine print, you could be hit by hidden fees or unexpected rate increases.
+Credit card promotions that offer low-interest rates can be quite tempting, but unless you read the fine print, you could be hit by hidden fees or unexpected rate increases.
 There are a few things to look out for when examining your credit card or when applying for a new card.
-Here are the three top considerations when avoiding hidden credit card fees.

 1. Teaser Rates